Sasquatch (comics): Immortal Hulk

 While taking time off from the Alpha Flight space program, Walt met a reporter named Jackie McGee and agreed to aid her in her search for Bruce Banner.
 After Walt was stabbed breaking up a fight between two men, he wound up in the hospital where he turned into Sasquatch that night.
 After killing doctors that were treating him, Sasquatch encounters Hulk who realized Walt was possessed by Brian Banner's ghost.
 Hulk freed Sasquatch from Brian's possession by draining enough gamma energy to depower Walt.
 It was revealed that Brian's possession of Sasquatch was caused by the One Below All.

-General Reginald Fortean nearly charged Walter for the deaths he caused but changed his mind; instead, he had Captain Marvel send the Avengers after Hulk.
-After Hulk escaped from Fortean's custody, Walt and Puck formed a new version of Gamma Flight to go after Hulk.

-Walt and Gamma Flight arrived at the area where the gamma bomb first turned Bruce Banner into the Hulk.
-As Hulk fought Gamma Flight, Absorbing Man absorbed the leftover gamma radiation that enabled the One Below All to plunge New Mexico into its Below Place.
-After Hulk defeated the One Below All, Walter and Gamma Flight were returned to Earth, where Absorbing Man joined the group.

-With Titania as its latest member, Walter and Gamma Flight ran into Doc Samson, who revealed Hulk's plan to wipe out human civilization.

-Arriving in Reno, Nevada, Walt and Gamma Flight found the Subject B husk in which the U.S. Hulk Operations placed Rick Jones' body.
-They took it to the Alpha Flight Low-Orbit Space Station for study.
-Wearing the Redeemer armor, Fortean raided the station to reclaim the Subject B husk.
-While taking out Gamma Flight, Fortean shot Walter to avenge the deaths Sasquatch caused.
+Arriving in Reno, Nevada, Walter and Gamma Flight find the Subject B husk in which the U.S. Hulk Operations placed Rick Jones' body.
+They take the husk to the Alpha Flight Low-Orbit Space Station for study.
+Reginald Fortean raids the station to reclaim the Subject B husk, killing Walter in the process.

 Doc Sasquatch and Walt Samson

 In the Below Place, Samson discovered that gamma mutates had a way back to life by means of a green door opened by the One Below All.
 Anyone with gamma radiation could self-resurrect this way, so long as the door was open.
 However, the Leader had learned how to manipulate the doors, including figuring out how to close them.

-With his door in the Below Place obstructed, Doc Samson searched for an alternative.
-He discovered one and resurrected himself by inhabiting Walt Langkowski's body, taking the alias "Doc Sasquatch".
-Meanwhile, Walt returned the favor by occupying Samson's body and named himself Walt Samson.
+With his door in the Below Place obstructed, Doc Samson searches for an alternative.
+He discovers one and resurrects himself by inhabiting Walt Langkowski's body, taking the alias "Doc Sasquatch".
+Meanwhile, Walt returns the favor by occupying Samson's body, renaming himself Walt Samson.

-Although Reed Richards promised to restore them to their own bodies, Walt Samson was still with Alpha Flight when the team pretended to work alongside the anti-mutant group Orchis.
-In reality, they were rounding up mutants to evacuate them from Earth.
-He was part of the support team helping with the evacuation and was not apprehended along with Guardian, Puck, Shaman, and Snowbird.